 It seems as if customers are always raving about how much they love the item.
 But do all consumers love it?
 Or are simply a few obsessed?
 When several shoppers are extremely vocal with their adoration, it can skew your knowledge about which inventory items are popular and which ones aren’t.
 To identify your bestsellers, you’ve got to go right to the source—your sales metrics.

-Clover Insights gives you the data so you accurately know what’s flying off your shelves and what’s lingering longer than it should.
-The free app reveals sales trends—who’s buying what, when they’re buying it, and where they’re buying it—and reveals whether the product you’re planning to discontinue really is a bestseller or if it’s just a VIP amongst only a few customers.
-The data may contradict your beliefs about the situation, but you can be confident that Insights’ findings give you the knowledge you need to make better business decisions.
+Clover’s reporting and analytics tools give you the data so you accurately know what’s flying off your shelves and what’s lingering longer than it should.
+The free Main Street Insights app reveals sales trends—who’s buying what, when they’re buying it, and where they’re buying it—and reveals whether the product you’re planning to discontinue really is a bestseller or if it’s just a VIP amongst only a few customers.
+The data may contradict your beliefs about the situation, but you can be confident that Insights’ findings give you the knowledge you need to help make better business decisions.

 Insights might reveal that the product in question has a small, but extremely loyal fan base.
 If that’s the case, it could make sense for you to keep the product available—under special circumstances.
 Some suppliers will give merchants in good standing the ability to place special orders (with no minimum purchase required).
 If this option is available, it’s a smart way for businesses to give their best customers a little extra for little to no cost.
 You also might be interested in continuing to stock the item even if its profit margin has disintegrated because of rising wholesale costs.
 Consider raising its retail price so that it’s profitable again.
 Devoted shoppers are likely to pay a higher price in order to get what they love.